At hearing, Amazon tribe accuses Brazil army of atrocities

 As the hearing went on and tribe members repeatedly accused the Brazilian military of slaughter, news emerged that had eerie parallels with the past: Brazil’s federal government announced plans to build an energy line through the Waimiri-Atroari reserve, a move that politicians and military leaders have been pushing for since the construction of the BR-174.

 Bolsonaro, who frequently praises the dictatorship and promises to open the Amazon to more development, deemed the energy line connecting the grid of the state of Roraima to the rest of Brazil’s a matter of national security.
 The decision would allow him to avoid consulting the Waimiri-Atroari, as the law demands.
-Currently Brazil buys energy from crisis-ridden Venezuela to supply the isolated Northern state.
+Brazil now buys energy from crisis-ridden Venezuela to supply the isolated Northern state.

 If the US$600 million energy project goes forward in June as Bolsonaro pledged, there will be more deforestation in the Waimiri-Atroari lands with the installation of dozens of towers.
 A legal battle is expected.